Independent technology comparisons

 Highlighting the concordance of these findings

-It is important to note not just the findings from these two independent studies, but to highlight just how concordant their findings were.
-In spite of using different tools for orthogonal benchmarking, different tissue types, and different approaches, both studies found that:
+It is important to not just note the findings from these three independent studies, but to highlight how concordant the findings were.
+In spite of using different tools for orthogonal benchmarking, different tissue types, and different approaches, all three studies found that:

-• Xenium exhibited higher specificity than CosMx (measured either by percentage of on-target genes versus negative control probes, or by FDR).
+• Xenium exhibited higher specificity than CosMx (measured either by percentage of on-target genes versus negative control probes or FDR)

-• Xenium correlated well with snRNA-seq and RNA-seq across its entire dynamic range, while CosMx had inflated counts in lower expression transcripts (which was explicitly highlighted in both manuscripts).
+• Xenium correlated well with snRNA-seq, RNA-seq, and NGS-based spatial transcriptomics across its entire dynamic range, while CosMx had inflated counts in lower-expression transcripts (which was explicitly highlighted in all three manuscripts)

-Additionally, both groups have made their data publicly available for re-analysis and incorporation into future comparison studies.
+Additionally, all three groups have made their data publicly available for reanalysis and incorporation into future comparison studies.

 Touching on comparison study limitations